 Delivering learning in short bursts replicates the way most people learn in their lives outside of work.
-Think about the last time you needed to learn a new skill like how to put together a piece of furniture or fix a broken item – you probably did a quick search online and found a video to walk you through that exact process.
+Think about the last time you needed to learn a new skill like putting together a piece of furniture or fixing a broken item – you probably did a quick search online and found a video to walk you through that exact process.
 This type of learning is perfect for picking up new skills on the job.
 Most employees don’t have hours to spare going to classes, but they can spend ten minutes watching a quick tutorial.

 2. Curation is the new creation

-Today’s innovative content curation tools and platforms can take the headache out of identifying the right content.
-For example, Udemy for Business, an online learning platform, relies on algorithms and machine learning to deliver personalized course recommendations based on individual behavior and learning patterns of 40+ million learners.
+Today’s innovative content curation tools and platforms can eliminate the headache of identifying the right content.
+For example, Udemy for Business, an online learning platform, relies on algorithms and machine learning to deliver personalized course recommendations based on the individual behavior and learning patterns of 40+ million learners.
 Udemy for Business online courses can be assigned to employees as pre-work in your blended learning experience.
-Learn how a Udemy for Business subscription can support your team’s learning goals.

 3. Get social with coaches & chatbots

 75% of the informal learning that occurs in the workplace is due to peer-to-peer or social learning.
 While learning from mentors or coaches on the job is not new, the proliferation of new social media tools and online discussion forums has amplified this type of learning in the digital age.